Macedonian denar - MKD

 - 150% of the hourly rate on rest days

-Employees are entitled to paid sick leave for up to 30 days.
+Employees are entitled to an unlimited number of days of paid sick leave.
 This leave is paid at different rates and by different payers depending upon length:

 |0 - 15 days||70%||Employer|